Is a Financial Advisor Worth It? 10 Tricks for Developing a Worthwhile Relationship

 Not everyone needs a financial advisor.
 But, did you know that NewRetirement offers flat fee advisory services?

-You can collaborate with a Certified Financial Planner who has takes a fiduciary oath and specializes in retirement.
+You can collaborate with a Certified Financial Planner who has taken a fiduciary oath and specializes in retirement.
 Your advisor will:

 - Review your NewRetirement plan to quickly understand your circumstances and make sure it is set up properly.